Aayushkalam: Plot

-Damodaran Nair, a Sub-Inspector, arrests Balakrishnan believing he is a flirt due to Aby's invisibility.
-He does not believe Balakrishnan when he talks about Aby's ghost and punishes him even more instead.
-However, Aby plays a trick on him to make him believe it by visiting his house and he reluctantly does.
+Damodaran Nair, a Sub-Inspector, arrests Balakrishnan believing he is a flirt due to Abey's invisibility.
+He does not believe Balakrishnan when he talks about Abey's ghost and punishes him even more instead.
+To free Balakrishnan and to seek Damodaran's help Abey plays a trick on the latter to make him believe by visiting his house and he reluctantly does.
 Damodaran causes significant hilarity at this point, especially because he appears foolish and naive but shows off as though he is a wise and experienced policeman.

-As it proceeds towards the climax, the film takes a serious turn.
-With the help of Damodaran, Balakrishnan discovers that Aby was murdered by a notorious criminal named Benjamin Bruno.
-However, Bruno refuses to tell the truth and escapes from prison by acting as though he has fainted.
-However, Aby follows him and hears him talking on the phone to a mysterious person.
-Aby sees Alex, his adopted brother, talking to Bruno about his murder and that it needs to be covered up.
-Aby realises that Alex hired Bruno to kill Aby and to take over his businesses which he had inherited from their father.
-Alex murders Bruno fearing that the truth would come out soon.
-Aby informs Balakrishnan about the matter.
-Balakrishnan approaches Aby's family, who initially refuse to believe it.
-However, he tells them about Aby's ghost and they do so.
-The film proceeds to the next scene where Damodaran refuses to help them anymore, as he got suspended for the jail escape and death of Bruno.
+With the help of Damodaran, Balakrishnan and Abey discovers that Abey was murdered by a notorious criminal named Benjamin Bruno, who is now in jail for another murder case.
+Upon questioning, Bruno refuses to tell the truth and escapes from prison by acting as though he has fainted.
+However, Abey follows him and hears him talking on the phone to a mysterious person.
+Later, Abey sees Alex, his adopted brother talking to Bruno about his murder and that it needs to be covered up.
+Abey realises that Alex hired Bruno to kill Abey and to take over his businesses which he had inherited from their father.
+Abey informs Balakrishnan about the matter.
+Balakrishnan then informs Abey's family who initially refuse to believe it.
+However, he tells them about Abey's ghost and with Abey helping Balakrishnan they do so.
+Alex kills Bruno fearing that the truth would come out soon.
+Damodaran refuses to help Balakrishnan and Abey anymore as he got suspended for the jail escape and death of Bruno.

-As the story proceeds to the climax, Alex forces Shobha and Aby's mother to sign certain documents that make him the owner of all the businesses and assets that Aby had inherited from his father.
-He kidnaps Balakrishnan and threatens to destroy Aby's heart if they did not sign the documents.
-Aby decides to save them.
+As the story proceeds to the climax, Alex forces Shobha and Abey's mother to sign certain documents that make him the owner of all the businesses and assets that Abey had inherited from his father.
+He kidnaps Balakrishnan and threatens to destroy Abey's heart if they did not sign the documents.
+Abey decides to save them.
 He enters Damodaran's house and possesses his body.
 He fights with Alex and kills him.
 Alex's ghost rises and both face each other, soon Alex is sent to hell.
-Balakrishnan and Aby try to communicate with each other, but they no longer can do so.
-In the end, a divine light appears from the sky and transports Aby to heaven.
+Balakrishnan and Abey try to communicate with each other, but they no longer can do so.
+In the end, a divine light appears from the sky and transports Abey to heaven.